victorliu-sq/PaperWriting/FlashSMP.md

+The recognition of the importance of SMP has exposed the limitations of the classical GS algorithm.
+Despite its foundational role, the GS algorithm is both computing- and data-intensive, with time and memory complexities that grow quadratically with the number of participants.
+This makes it impractical for real-time or large-scale scenarios \cite{lu2003parallel, wynn2024selection}.
+As a result, efficient algorithms for SMP are becoming increasingly critical to handle the growing volume of participants \cite{nrmp2023results}, the need for centralized resource allocation \cite{ashlagi2021kidney}, and the frequent recalculations due to the dynamic nature of environments \cite{maggs2015algorithmic}.

 ## Paragraph3

 The most challenging aspect of computing SMP arises from the inherent computational and data-intensive nature of the GS algorithm.
 Its time and space complexities increase quadratically with the number of participants.
 As a result, when the input size reaches to a certain threshold, centralized computational resources for processing and storing preferences and matchings become quickly overwhelmed.
 Thus, parallel processing or hardware acceleration is required and necessary in practice.
 However, there are several reasons why parallelizing GS algorithm is challenging.
 First, the GS algorithm involves a series of proposals and rejections that are inherently sequential.
 Each man proposes to a woman, who then tentatively accepts, or rejects based on her current best offer.
 This process depends on the outcome of previous steps, making it difficult to execute multiple proposals simultaneously without conflicts.
 Second, if multiple men propose to the same woman simultaneously in a parallel environment, it can lead to conflicts.
 Ensuring that a woman can process and respond to multiple proposals correctly in parallel is non-trivial.
 Third, many synchronization points are needed to handle updates to the matching state, which can introduce significant overhead, reducing the potential benefits of parallelism.
 Fourth, the execution of GS algorithm needs to deal with uneven work distribution.
 The amount of work done by different parts of the algorithm can vary significantly.
 For example, some participants can resolve their matches quickly, while others might take many iterations.
 A load balancing effort in parallel processing is another concern for this algorithm.
 Finally, the GS algorithm frequently accesses and updates shared data structures, such as lists of proposals and current matches.
 Minimizing data movement by exploiting data accessing locality is another challenge.